 The University of Alberta takes a lead role in supplying Alberta with the research capacity it requires to achieve the continued and improved social well-being of its citizens, especially within a global context.
-Three of these objectives, as identified in the 2012 Alberta Research Innovation Plan, are the following:
+Three of these objectives, as identified in the 2012 Alberta Research Innovation Plan, are the following.

-- Effective Resource and Environmental Management: manage the cumulative economic, social, cultural, and environmental effects of past, present and foreseeable land-use activity associated with developing all of Alberta's natural resources. - A Broadened Economic Base: develop a bioeconomy that transforms the province's biological resources into new sources of energy, new industrial sectors and value-added products, and new economic opportunities for rural communities and producers. - Resilient, Healthy Communities: provide individual Albertans and communities with effective, inclusive, and accessible structures and systems for health services, education, and cultural engagement so that they can embrace regional and global changes and opportunities.
+- Effective Resource and Environmental Management: manage the cumulative economic, social, cultural, and environmental effects of past, present, and foreseeable land-use activity associated with developing all of Alberta's natural resources through advances in identifying and understanding the complex environmental and social considerations for informed land-use; defining appropriate analytic methods and data collection protocols to be developed with economic, social, and environmental risk assessment as a central component; developing and deploying advanced technologies to measure and mitigate cumulative effects; and understanding the complex interplay of social, cultural, economic, and environmental factors that determine the consequences of environmental and resource management decisions. - A Broadened Economic Base: develop a bioeconomy that transforms the province's biological resources into new sources of energy, new industrial sectors and value-added products, and new economic opportunities for rural communities and producers.

+• Resilient, Healthy Communities: provide individual Albertans and communities with effective, inclusive, and accessible structures and systems for health services, education, and cultural engagement so that they can embrace regional and global changes and opportunities.